Manahel-Ansari/Patient-Health-Test-Analysis-Dashboard/README.md

 - Trends Over Time shows Monthly and daily variations in blood pressure, heart rate, and hemoglobin.

 ### Tools Used
--Power BI Desktop for dashboard creation and visualization.
+- Power BI Desktop for dashboard creation and visualization.
--Excel/CSV datasets for patient health records.
+- Excel/CSV datasets for patient health records.